dipendrajoshi24/calculator-project-source-code/README.md

 - Addition, Subtraction, Multiplication, and Division
 - Clear button to reset calculations
 - Responsive design for various screen sizes
-- User-friendly interface with intuitive button layout
+- User-friendly interface with intuitive button layout.

 # Technologies Used